REDWEB

 constructor(options)

-Creates (or reuses) an HTTP server, instantiates supplied routes (or a DefaultRoute), attaches upgrade handling, and starts listening.
+Creates or reuses an HTTP server, instantiates supplied routes or a DefaultRoute, attaches upgrade handling, and starts listening only when Redweb owns the server or listen is explicitly true.

 addRoute(RouteClass)